 There may also be some landlords that decide to leave the market ahead of the uncertainty that the new rules bring - especially with the changes to no-fault evictions - as staying compliant can be complicated and time consuming.
 But, for those landlords with an engaged, proactive agent doing things on their behalf, that burden is taken from them.

 Also, if there were to be a surge of landlords leaving the market, I feel we would have seen greater numbers doing so by now, which we must see as a positive.
 We've in fact seen that many landlords understand the benefits and reassurances of the current market, with record rents and low void periods.

 The new six month notice periods are similar to the Covid measures in the last couple of years, which gave us an early insight, to see how it's going to be received.

-In real terms, as we hit the tail end of this year, that's when we'll get a true reflection of how it will be through 2023 and on to 2024, rather than the unnecessary knee jerk reactions we may see in the next six months
+In real terms, as we hit the summer months, when the six-month grace period for existing tenancies come to pass, that's when we'll get a true reflection of how it will be through to the end of 2023 and on to 2024.

 This article is intended as a guide only and does not constitute legal advice.
 For more information, visit gov.wales.